-Today's walk is much shorter as we leave the peace of the countryside and approach the famous city of Pamplona.
-There are some beautiful old bridges along today's route and as we climb a small hill, the city comes into view.
+Depending on your starting point, today's walk leads you out of the peaceful countryside and toward the famous city of Pamplona.
+Along the way, you'll cross several beautiful old bridges, and as you climb a gentle hill, the city gradually comes into view.

 The excitement builds as you walk through the outskirts of the city, over the river and through the old city walls.
 Once inside the city, you're immediately immersed in the narrow cobbled streets which burst with colour and life.
 The Camino passes through famous streets forming the route for the running of the bulls as part of the San Fermin festival and spills into the central plaza area.
 Check into our centrally located hotel and explore the many galleries, churches and sights of this vibrant city.

 Alternatively, head to Cafe Iruna on the main plaza where Hemingway and other celebrities hung out, pay close attention to its art deco interior which has not changed over the decades.

-That evening, dine in some of the city's award-winning restaurants specializing in elaborately prepared 'pinchos' or finger foods.
+That evening, dine in some of the city's award-winning restaurants specialising in elaborately prepared 'pinchos' or finger foods.